protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 ```

 You then add your oneof fields to the oneof definition.
 You can add fields of
-any type, but cannot use the `required`, `optional`, or `repeated` keywords.
-If
+any type except `map` fields, but you cannot use the `required`, `optional`, or
-you need to add a repeated field to a oneof, you can use a message containing
+`repeated` keywords.
+If you need to add a repeated field to a oneof, you can use
-the repeated field.
+a message containing the repeated field.

 In your generated code, oneof fields have the same getters and setters as
-regular `optional` methods.
+regular `optional` fields.
 You also get a special method for checking which
 value (if any) in the oneof is set.
 You can find out more about the oneof API
 for your chosen language in the relevant
 [API reference](/reference/).